SocialMachineLab/ArtworkOntology/README.md

 #### [Features](#features)

 #### [Models](#models)

 #### [Examples](#example)

+For more examples covering various artwork types, please see [examples/README.md](examples/README.md).

 #### [Versioning](#versioning-based-on-experts-feedback-eg-art-experts-semantic-web-experts-conference-reviewers)

+For detailed comparsion between ARTO and existing ontologies, please see [ARTOvsOthers.md](ARTOvsOthers.md).

 #### [Competency Questions ](#competency-questions--examples-of-sparql-queries)

+For a comprehensive list of SPARQL query examples, please see the [CompetencyQuestions.md](CompetencyQuestions.md) file.

 #### [Interview: ARTO Conceptual Evaluation](#interview-arto-conceptual-evaluation)

+Complete interview questionnaires and results can be found in the [interview/interview.md](interview/interview.md) .

 #### [Application for ARTO](#application-for-arto-pipeline-to-artwork-image-captioning-ongoing-work)